Debug symbol: IBM

+External debug files

+OS/390 et al

+The IBM High Level Assembler (HLASM) and other compilers running on, e.g., z/OS, have an ADATA option that produces an Associated data (ADATA) file containing more information than that produced by the old TEST option.
+In particular, the ADATA file includes lines of source code and their metadata.

 Microsoft debug symbols

-Microsoft compilers generate a file called a PDB file containing debug symbols.
+Microsoft compilers generate a program database (PDB) file containing debug symbols.
 Some companies ship the PDB on their CD/DVD to enable troubleshooting and other companies (like Microsoft, and the Mozilla Corporation) allow downloading debug symbols from the Internet.
-The WinDBG debugger and the Visual Studio IDE can be configured to automatically download debug symbols for Windows DLLs on demand.
+The WinDbg debugger and the Visual Studio IDE can be configured to automatically download debug symbols for Windows dynamic-link libraries (DLLs) on demand.
 The PDB debug symbols that Microsoft distributes include only public functions, global variables and their data types.
 The Mozilla Corporation has similar infrastructure but distributes full debug information.

-Both Microsoft and Mozilla also offer the source code (Microsoft provides certain components, such as most of the .NET Framework, whereas Mozilla offers full source) to make debugging easier.